vglazer/USRA/subgraph_finding/doc/ggen.md

 to 4.
 In general, density can be set to any non-negative integer between 0 and 1000; a graph of density `d` has approximately `d * v * (v - 1) / 2000` edges.
 Realistically however, both power and geometric graphs can only attain densities below 500.

 Recall that the complete graph on `v` vertices has `v * (v - 1) / 2` edges.
-The density can thus be thoght of as the fraction of all possible edges scaled by a factor of 1000, or, equivalently, the percentage of edges present multiplied by a factor of 10.
+The density can thus be thought of as the perentage of all possible edges present, multipled by a scaling factor of 10.
+For example, a density of 500 means that 50% of all possible edges are present.

-Realistically however, both power and geometric graphs can only attain densities below 500.

 Alternatively, `ggen` can work with existing graphs, input as either `'-1'` terminated adjacency lists or as `'-1'` terminated incidence lists. `graph_type`